alan-flare/fable-react-intro/README.md

 Ensure your development server is running.

 Using VS Code, there is a launch task `Start Chrome Debugger` that you can run to start the debugger.

-You can set breakpoints in the generated `.fs.js` files within VS Code.
+With the magic of source maps, you can set breakpoints in your `.fs` files within VS Code.

-Alternatively, you may use your browser.
+Alternatively, you may use your browser and set breakpoints in the generated `.fs.js` files.
 The exact instructions will depend on your browser, but essentially it simply involves:

 1. Opening the Developer tools panel (usually by hitting F12).
 1. Finding the F# file you want to add breakpoints to in the source of the website (look inside the webpack folder).